This post is about a post, or to put it another way, I’m writing a post about a post.

 I keep reading the same crap.
 Why is this so hard to understand?

 So you believe term-limits will solve our political problems.
 Why would you think that?
-Are “old timers” in congress the big problem — as opposed to the bloated egos and narrow minds of those you voted for?
-How about those inexperienced, right-wing religious nutters?
-The Tea Party crowd?
-They were recently elected , have no understanding of how government works, and care nothing for the American people.
-Look how much they’ve fixed everything.
-Yeah, that went well.
+Are “old timers” in Congress the big problem — as opposed to the bloated egos and narrow minds of the Tea Party, Trumpocrats, and racists?
+All of whom were recently elected and have no understanding of how the government works?
+And worse, who care nothing for the American people?

 Exactly what problem do you think you solve by making terms shorter?
-Will that attract a better quality of candidates for office?
+Will it attract a better quality of candidates for office?
 Will it convince people to vote for better candidates?
-Doesn’t this past presidential election prove that people will vote for a bad candidate even when all logic and reason should tell them he or she will not to serve their interests?

 Why do you want amateurs making your laws?